Since our launch on 23 October 2020 to 28 February 2022, we have received 6,844 suspicious emails.

 For any other cyber concerns, please report it to us using our Cyber Concerns Online Reporting Form.

-In the month of September 2021, we have received:
+In the month of February 2022, we received:

 - The top 5 Phishing Scams imitating popular services: